Srini-10/tuneup/README.md

-I have create our TuneUp Technologies Website using Wordpress with my team.
+I had created website for TuneUp Technologies along with my team mates using WordPress.

 www.tuneuptech.in